 “The end of all things is near; therefore, be of sound judgment and sober spirit for the purpose of prayer” (1 Peter 4:7).

 Along with boundaries come emotions.
 These emotions are attached to our self-worth.
-We can ‘feel’ good about ourselves when we make decisions based on our self-worth and feel bad or remorseful when we do things that are outside of our character.
-Emotions are not our enemy; we just have to realize what causes the emotion.
-Most times, our emotions or manageable, just as long as we realize that our emotions are reactions to the current happenings of our life.
-When we allow ourselves and our emotions to be based on our past or historical attitudes, it tends to intensify our emotional outbursts.
+We can ‘feel’ good about ourselves when we make decisions based on our self-worth or idea of self.
+On the other hand, we will feel bad or remorseful when we do things that are outside of our character.
+Emotions are not our enemy; we just need to realize what’s the root of the emotion.
+Most times, our emotions are manageable, just as long as we realize that our emotions are reactions to the current happenings of our lives.
+Emotions are supposed to come and pass.
+When we allow our past or historical attitudes to muddle our emotional lives, it tends to intensify our emotional outbursts.

 I need to talk to you, very briefly, about anger.
 I think two things cause us to get angry;

-A violation of our Values
+A violation of our values

 An attack on our self-esteem.

-When someone, or we ourselves, violate one of our values, it will automatically cause us to be angry to some degree.
-Different words that come from the ‘anger tree’ are: hurt, disappointment, mad, ticked off, depression (anger turned inward), rageful, upset, etc. If you love dogs and you see someone beating their dog, you get angry.
-When people are involved in drugs and drug-related behavior, when someone lies to you, and when someone doesn’t keep their word are all examples of a violation of our values.
+When someone, or we ourselves, violate one of our values, it will automatically cause us to be angry to varying degrees.
+Different words that come from the ‘anger tree’ are: hurt, disappointment, mad, ticked off, depression (anger turned inward), rageful, upset, etc. If you love dogs and you see someone hitting their or somebody else’s dog, you’re likely to get angry.
+When a close is in the throes of addiction, when someone lies to you, and when someone doesn’t keep their word are all examples of a violation of our values.
+You might notice feelings of anger, resentment, and disrespect when someone violates one of your values.

 Often, we compromise our values as well.
-Having sex on the first date, allowing someone to do things to you that you don’t like, and getting drunk when you don’t drink are examples of a compromised self-esteem/value system.
+We might go too far in physical intimacy on the first date just because the other person asked to, even though we didn’t want to.
+Another example is allowing someone to do things to you that you don’t like and getting drunk when you don’t drink are examples of a compromised self-esteem/value system.
 All of the above cause anger and instability.
-This violation happens a lot in our political world and is the source of much of the anger and hatred as people believe that their ‘rights’ or beliefs and values have been violated or compromised.
+In today’s world, this happens more than just on a personal or social level.
+There are all sorts of global, political, and systemic violations of values going on.
+For instance, a source of much of the anger and hatred a lot of us feel right now is the direct result of our rights, beliefs, and values being violated or compromised by those in power.
 Of course, the anger doesn’t justify acts of violence.
-We are still responsible for our decision-making.
+We are still responsible for our decision-making and how we channel that anger productively.